Let's learn together 💚

 Copy the URL from the new window and send it to us.

-Basically, its function is to store information (e.g., images) from a particular website to be displayed faster at a future time of access.
-The idea is to prevent websites from downloading the same data again and again by having a local backup to promote faster loading times.
+Its function is to store information (e.g., images) from a particular website to be displayed faster at a future time of access.
+The idea is to prevent websites from downloading the same data repeatedly by having a local backup to promote faster loading times.

 Sometimes when something is not looking right, we will ask you to clean your caché as a first step, because even though caché helps with the performance of a website, it can, at times, prevent it from refreshing as it should, so it's always a good idea to start brand new.